SingularBunny/SmartComPy/README.md

 -  module mode

 ## Server mode
-Allow to split module of your system in two separate parts.
-First part is a Windows servev with SmartCOM API and wrapper script.
+Allow to split your system in two separate parts.
+First part is a Windows server with SmartCOM API and wrapper script.
 Second part is you code in under Linux or Windows.
 In server mode your could run script as server(under Windows only):
 ```shell
 python smartcom3.py
 ```
-Then from your code (Linux or Windows Machine) connect to remote manager (server) like this:
+Then from your code (Linux or Windows machine) connect to remote manager (server) like this:

 ```python